outsinre/outsinre.github.com/_posts/2018-03-26-policy-routing.md

 # -or-
 root@tux ~ # iptables -t nat -A POSTROUTING -o wg0 -m mark --mark 51820 -j MASQUERADE
 ```

+We can also examine Iptable logs in other tables and chains in accordance with the figure above.
+For example, before `-t mangle OUTPUT` the first packet is not marked.
+After `-t nat POSTROUTING`, the first packet is modified accordingly.

 Up to now, policy routing with WireGuard whitelist ('gfwlist' Ipset) is done!
 We can add extra Ipsets and relevant Iproute2 routing rules and tables.
 Of course, new Ipsets should also be marked by Iptables.